On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Convergence Analysis

-Therefore, if $\eta \leq \frac{\mu}{L}$, we obtain $0 \leq \mathbb{I} - \eta H_z \leq (1-\eta \frac{\mu}{L})\mathbb{I}$, implying $\norm{\mathbb{I} - \eta H_z}_2 \leq (1 - \eta \frac{\mu}{L})$, from which the proof follows. \end{proof} \begin{remark} It is well known that a standard Newton's method, initialized with a damped stage where the step size $\eta$ is chosen by a backtracking line search, will eventually allow $\eta \rightarrow 1$, as the gradient norm falls below a certain threshold, resulting in a local quadratic convergence of the Newton's method with $\eta=1$ \cite{boydbook}.
-However, the damped Newton's method with a fixed step size $\eta$ also enjoys a global linear convergence for a sufficiently small $\eta$ for strongly convex and smooth functions, as shown in the above proof.
-Interestingly, the global linear convergence of a slightly more general damped Newton's method is left as an exercise in \cite{polyak1987introduction}. \end{remark} Using the above two lemmas, one can show the following result: \begin{theorem} Consider the NETWORK-GIANT algorithm given by \eqref{netgalg_global}, implemented with a doubly stochastic consensus matrix $W$ with a spectral norm $\sigma = \norm{W- \frac{1}{N} \mathbf{1}\mathbf{1}^T}_2 < 1$.
-Assuming $\eta \leq \frac{\mu}{L}$, and that Assumption 1 (a)-(b) holds, we can show the following inequality:
+Therefore, if $\eta \leq \frac{\mu}{L}$, we obtain $0 \leq \mathbb{I} - \eta H_z \leq (1-\eta \frac{\mu}{L})\mathbb{I}$, implying $\norm{\mathbb{I} - \eta H_z}_2 \leq (1 - \eta \frac{\mu}{L})$, which completes the proof. \end{proof} \begin{remark} It is well known that a standard Newton's method, initialized with a damped stage where the step size $\eta$ is chosen by a backtracking line search, will eventually allow $\eta \rightarrow 1$, as the gradient norm falls below a certain threshold, resulting in a local quadratic convergence of the Newton's method with $\eta=1$ \cite{boydbook}.
+However, the damped Newton's method with a fixed step size $\eta$ also enjoys global linear convergence for a sufficiently small $\eta$ for strongly convex and smooth functions, as shown in the above proof.
+Interestingly, the global linear convergence of a slightly more general damped Newton's method is left as an exercise in \cite{polyak1987introduction}, but has been established as a corollary with a more general Hessian stability property in \cite{karimireddy2018global}. \end{remark} Using the above two lemmas, one can prove the following: \begin{theorem} Consider the NETWORK-GIANT algorithm given by \eqref{netgalg_global}, implemented with a doubly stochastic consensus matrix $W$ with a spectral norm $\sigma = \norm{W- \frac{1}{N} \mathbf{1}\mathbf{1}^T}_2 < 1$.
+Define the consensus error(CE), the gradient tracking error (Grad-T), and the optimality gap error (OE) (at the $k$-th iteration) as $\mathbf{x}_{k} - \mathbf{1} \bar x_{k}$, $\mathbf{s}_{k} - \mathbf{1} g_{k}$, and $\bar {x}_{k} - x^{\star}$ respectively.
+Assuming $\eta \leq \frac{\mu}{L}$, and that Assumption 2 holds, we can show the following inequality: